26 Interesting Facts about Iraq

 22. The UNESCO-listed Samarra Archaeological City in Iraq is home to two of the largest mosques and the most unusual minarets, as well as the largest palaces in the Islamic world.
 The ancient capital of Samarra dates from 836-892 AD.

-23. In total, Iraq has six UNESCO sites including the ancient sites of Ashur, Babylon, Hatra and Samarra Archaeological City along with Erbil Citadel and the mixed site of Ahwar of Southern Iraq.
+23. In total, Iraq has six UNESCO sites, including the ancient sites of Ashur, Babylon, Hatra, and Samarra Archaeological City, along with the Erbil Citadel and the mixed site of Ahwar of Southern Iraq.

 The spiral-shaped Great Mosque of Samarra in Iraq